sean-clayton/two-swords/chapters/backgrounds.typ

 #large-title[== Gravetender <background.gravetender>]

-Death is only the beginning for some.
-It's your job to make sure those that seek fresh corpses, like ghouls and grave hags, stay away from those that lay in their final resting places.
+#lead[Death is only the beginning for some.]
+It's your job to make sure those
+that seek fresh corpses, like ghouls and grave hags, stay away from those that lay in their final resting places.

 #item-title[=== Starting Gear]
 - Lantern